 There is a small date aperture at 3 o’clock, a 12-hour chronograph counter at 6 o’clock, a subsidiary seconds display at 9 o’clock, and, finally, a 30-minute chronograph totalizer at 12 o’clock.
 The day of the week window is for some reason omitted.

-The chronograph is operated with the usual pair of push-pieces at 2 and 4 o’clock.
+You can operate the chronograph with the usual pair of push-pieces at 2 and 4 o’clock.
 Nothing to see here, move along.

 The timekeeper’s case is remarkable thanks to its unusual bezel that –again, judging by the photos– has its concave profile “flowing” into a convex curvature: a solution highly unusual for the niche where almost everyone puts the same standard-issue movements into the same standard-issue cases produced in hundreds of thousands and sold in bulk.

-Unfortunately, the case is not crafted from solid rose gold, but is made of ordinary stainless steel with 18-karat rose gold PVD-finish.
+Unfortunately, the case is not crafted from solid rose gold, but is made of ordinary stainless steel with an 18-karat rose gold PVD finish.

 Well, that’s the maximum that you can expect in this price range.
 Raymond Weil plans to sell the Maestro Automatic Chronograph at a recommended street price of €2100, which is not that bad.

 You see, I don’t want to give the wrong impression in this brief review.
 While I do find this timekeeper visually uninteresting to a point of being generic, I must admit that from the point of view of hardware that this device packs inside its mildly oversized case it offers good value for money (especially after a fifty percent discount that, as I can see, some online retailers already offer this watch at.)
 I mean, in this price range, there are dozens of similarly styled timekeepers that are powered by nothing more impressive than a base Swiss Made three-hander with an extra add-on module that turns it into a chronograph.
 Here, you get yourself a real chronograph movement that is known for its outstanding reliability and good keeping of time.
 If the uninspiring exterior of this piece is not a problem for you, this ref.
 7737-PC5-00659 may be a good choice.

 Photos: Raymond Weil